Mikejo5000/vsts-docs-pr/docs/articles/migration-overview.md

 # Migrate data from TFS to VSTS

-> [!NOTE]
-> The TFS Database Import Service for Visual Studio Team Services (VSTS) is currently in preview.

 ## TFS Database Import Service
 The TFS Database Import Service, also known shorthand as the Import Service, provides a high fidelity way to migrate collection databases from Team Foundation Server (TFS) to Visual Studio Team Services (VSTS).
 It's recommended that you download the [migration guide](https://aka.ms/TFSDataImport) if you're looking to use this service to import your collection(s).
 The guide serves as a walkthrough of the different steps involved in an import.
 Providing best practices, checklists, and helpful tips to make your import as easy as possible.
 The guide should be used in conjunction with the more technical documentation referenced below to successfully import to VSTS.